How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 Demonstrate humility and self-awareness, adds Vanessa Stock, cofounder and chief people officer of Pitch, a collaborative software maker.
 If you didn’t feel that you did well in the interview, don’t use the note to correct answers you got wrong or make excuses for your performance.
 “Instead, use the thank you note to demonstrate that you are aware of your potential shortcomings, and eager to prove to the team that you are willing to learn,” she says.

-Tell them something they didn’t know
+Tell them something they don’t already know

 If there’s something else that could boost the odds of landing the job, then put it in your note.
 It should be brief—a line at most—but could add an additional qualification you didn’t discuss in the interview or could highlight something about you that the organization really cares about.